dtmnash/EMIT-8250/swa/slides/lecture-TM/include/design-for-software-se.md

 .left-column[
 ## External Interactor/Entity
-- .red[_Uncontrollable_] by the codebase of interest but is within the [environment of operation](https://robinagandhi.github.io/swa/slides/lecture-1/systems-security-engineering.html#12)
+- .red[_Uncontrollable_] by the codebase of interest but can interact with it
 - Generates data (Source)
 - Receives data (Sink)